simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 The problem of teachers is a very perplexing one, for few of the Mongols are able to do well as such and few Europeans are able to acquire a good knowledge of the colloquial language and of local conditions, to enable them to perform their task successfully.
 Still the country is trying hard and the interest evinced in things American and European is sincere and will undoubtedly bear fruit.
 A few years ago it was hard to make a nomad boy sit at a school desk and learn geography or natural sciences.
 The pupils used to find the lessons boring and again and again ran away into the vastness of their native steppes.
 One should not represent the young Mongols as being unruly and undisciplined.
 The nomads have a very strong instinct for order and readily obey

-150 TRAILS TO INMOST ASIA
+**150 TRAILS TO INMOST ASIA**

 their superiors.
 When on good terms with their superiors they make attentive pupils, and when in the ranks of the army, good soldiers.
 The reason for their deserting the schools was that the life there was not made attractive and failed to catch their imagination.

-The high educational institution of the country is represented by the Ayuting-surgail, which is called the Mongol National University and turns out teachers and future government ofhcials.
+The high educational institution of the country is represented by the Ayuting-surgail, which is called the Mongol National University and turns out teachers and future government officials.
 Its program is far from being extensive and at best corresponds to a high school with the first two years of college.
 A number of Mongol youths have been sent to Germany, Japan, and Russia to study engineering, agriculture, and military science.
 Some of them have already returned and are busily engaged in reconstructing Mongolian life on more modern lines.
 Mongolia is now passing through a transitory state.
 The nomads of the steppe flock to the town, and large settlements of felt tents or yurtas on the outskirts of a permanent town give evidence of the fact that administrative and trading centers are becoming more and more the focus points of the country’s activities.
 In a varying degree Mongolia is passing through the same social phase that made thousands of people in America arid Europe move to the cities and forsake parental hearths.

 The highest scientific institution of the land is the Mongol Scientific Committee.
 Its chief duty is to collect and record all scientific information about Mongolia, be it concerning an old runic monument or about the mineral wealth of the country.
 The committee gives the necessary permits to foreign scientific expeditions and is engaged in surveying and exploring the vast land of Mongolia.
 In time, the committee will undoubtedly possess valuable collections and scientific data.
 Already a nucleus for a national museum is being formed and the rich private collections of the late Bogdo Gegen, confiscated by the state, form a considerable part of it.
 Under the able leadership of Dr. T. Z. Jamtsarano, a noted scholar in the field of Mongol literature and folklore, the committee is rapidly collecting material to serve for a comprehensive study of Mongolia and its people.

 The two greatest treasures of the committee’s museum and library are the wonderful finds made by General P. K. Kozlov in the Noin ula Mountains and a complete set of a Mongolian printed Tänjür.
 For a long time scholars have doubted the existence of a Tänjür printed in Mongolian.
 The Chinese sources tell us that the great Emperor Ch’ienlong ordered a committee of interpreters and scholars to translate the 225 volumes of the Tänjür into Mongolian and prepare block prints for

-151 MONGOLIA
+**151 MONGOLIA**

 its printing.
 According to the Chinese sources, this tremendous work was begun about October, 1740, and was ready by December, 1741 --- a truly wonderful achievement, considering the difiEiculties of translating from Tibetan into Mongolian.
 The complete copy of the Tdnjur, now in the possession of the Scientific Committee, was found in the territory of the Prince Nga-wang, in the vicinity of Khalgan in southeastern Mongolia.